What’s really in the 2 Vitamin K brands that are given to newborns in U.S. hospitals today?

 Vitamin K (Brand #1) contains 10 mg of polysorbate 80

 Studies show it causes premature ovarian failure and infertility.
-It also opens up the blood-brain-barrier (it is used to get drugs into the brain).
+Polysorbate 80 also opens up the blood-brain-barrier (it is used to get drugs into the brain).

-Gardasil contains 50 mcg polysorbate 80 (this study shows Gardasil can cause infertility)
+For comparison, Gardasil contains 50 mcg polysorbate 80 (this study shows Gardasil can cause infertility).

-Vitamin K contains 10 mg (not mcg.) polysorbate 80 into a fragile BABY!! (a whopping amount) See image.
+Vitamin K contains 10 mg (not mcg.) polysorbate 80 injected into a fragile BABY!!
+(That is a whopping amount!!!!)
+See image below.

 Vitamin K has 200 times more polysorbate 80 than the Gardasil HPV vaccine that is causing so much reproductive havoc and damage in our teens.